heyLu/heylu.github.com/_posts/2013-04-07-note-to-self-1.md

 ---

-*I originally wrote this post last November (2012), but apparently I havent't posted it so far.
+*I originally wrote this post last November (2012), but apparently I haven't posted it so far.
 As I am now posting a whole lot of things, I post this too.*

 *It's actually quite surprising that some of the thoughts in this are